How to Start Your Own LLC in Arizona - Complete Guide

 Keep copies of:

-Arizona does not require LLCs to file annual reports or pay annual state filing fees.
+Arizona does not expect LLCs to submit annual reports and annual state filing fees.

 Arizona LLC FAQs